Terms used to describe binoculars and scopes, the dos and don'ts of buying binoculars, and links to articles about binoculars and scopes.

 Dos and Don’ts

-Many camera and birding supply stores carry quality birding optics, as do the American Birding Association, selected outdoor outfitters, and a number of online and mail-order vendors.
+Many camera and birding supply stores carry quality birding optics, as do selected outdoor outfitters and a number of online vendors.
+The exhibit halls at birding festivals are great places to shop for optics.
 Before buying a binocular, read a review or two, ask other birdwatchers about their binoculars, and try out several models.
 Find an instrument that feels comfortable in your hands, works well with your eyeglasses (if you wear them), and is light enough for you to hold up for half a minute or more without your arms getting tired.

 A birding binocular will cost between $150 and $1,500.
 Purchase the best you can afford, and be careful when buying binoculars less than $75 in price.
 The quality of the glass and the durability of such models can be quite low, and they are rarely water-resistant.